rancilio-pid/clevercoffee-hardware/README.md

 KiCAD projects for breakout boards based on the ESP32 DevKitC v4

-* Full-featured PCB with support for pressure and flow sensors, rotary encoder
+* Full-featured PCB with additional support for rotary encoder and dimmer circuit
 * Minimal PCB with a smaller footprint and all unused GPIO-Pins on a separate header

 <br>